-of other (publicly available) mutual fund portfolios that have very similar or nearly identical names and that are or may be managed by the same investment adviser or manager.
+The fund portfolios available under these contracts are not available for purchase directly by the general public.
+In addition, the fund portfolios are not the same as the mutual funds with very similar or nearly identical names that are sold directly to the public.
+However, the investment objectives and policies of the portfolios are very similar to the investment objectives and policies of other (publicly available) mutual fund portfolios that have very similar or nearly identical names and that are or may be managed by the same investment adviser or manager.
 Nevertheless, the investment performance and results of any of the funds' portfolios that are available under the contracts may be lower, or higher, than the investment results of such other (publicly available) portfolios.
 There can be no assurance, and no representation is made, that the investment results of any of the available portfolios will be comparable to the investment results of any other portfolio or mutual fund, even if the other portfolio or mutual fund has the same investment adviser or manager and the same investment objectives and policies and a very similar or nearly identical name.

 The fund portfolios offered through the contract are selected by Midland National based on several criteria, including asset class coverage, the strength of the manager's reputation and tenure, brand recognition, performance, and the capability and qualification of each sponsoring investment firm.
 Another factor that We consider during the selection process is whether the fund or one of its service providers (e.g., the investment adviser) will make payments to Us, and the amount of any such payments.
-We may use such payments for any corporate purpose, including payment of expenses that We incur in promoting, marketing, and administering the contracts, and, in Our role as an intermediary, the funds.
+We may use such payments for any corporate purpose, including payment of expenses that We incur in promoting, marketing, and administering the contracts and, in Our role as an intermediary, the funds.
 We may profit from these payments.

 You are responsible for choosing the fund portfolios, and the amounts allocated to each, that are appropriate for Your own individual circumstances and Your investment goals, financial situation, and risk tolerance.
-Since investment risk is borne by You, decisions regarding investment allocations should be carefully considered.
+Because investment risk is borne by You, decisions regarding investment allocations should be carefully considered.

-In making Your investment selections, We encourage You to thoroughly investigate all of the information regarding the fund portfolios that is available to You, including each fund's prospectus, SAI and annual and semi/annual reports.
-Other sources such as the fund's website or newspapers and financial and other magazines provide more current information, including information about any regulatory actions or investigations relating to a fund or portfolio.
+In making Your investment selections, We encourage You to thoroughly investigate all of the information regarding the Fund portfolios that is available to You, including each Fund's prospectus, statement of additional information and annual and semi/annual reports.
+Other sources such as the Fund's website or newspapers and financial and other magazines provide more current information, including information about any regulatory actions or investigations relating to a Fund or portfolio.
 You should monitor and periodically re-evaluate Your allocations to determine if they are still appropriate.

-You bear the risk of any decline in the contract fund of Your contract resulting from the performance of the portfolios You have chosen.
+You bear the risk of any decline in Your contract fund resulting from the performance of the portfolios You have chosen.